-THE LAURIER PROPERTY
+LAURIER PROPERTY

-The Laurier Property is a 279,047 square foot office building located in Ottawa, Ontario currently 100% occupied, with the Canadian Federal Government leasing approximately 98% of its rentable area.
+The Laurier Property is a 279,047 square foot office building located in Ottawa, Ontario that is currently 100% occupied, with the Canadian Federal Government leasing approximately 98% of its rentable area.
 The Laurier Property is well maintained with high quality common area and building systems.
 The Laurier Property has a prominent location on a well recognized downtown arterial road and is located within Ottawa's downtown central business district, five blocks from Parliament Hill.

-THE CENTURY PROPERTY
+CENTURY PROPERTY

 The Century Property is a 75,675 square foot office building located in Calgary, Alberta that is currently 95.1% occupied.
-The Century Property is approximately 63.5% occupied by the Province of Alberta with a remaining lease term of just under five years.
-The building has been well-maintained and provides for 43 parking stalls in its underground parkade.
+The Century Property is approximately 63.5% occupied by the Province of Alberta.
+The building has been well-maintained and provides 43 parking stalls in its underground parkade.

-THE MAPLE PROPERTY
+MAPLE PROPERTY